orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 `.preventDefault()` in the MergedEvent to the `.preventDefault()` in the trigger event.
 That means that if you want to use a single event listener for both mouse and touch using a pointer event, you can do so, but only up to the point when you need to call `.preventDefault()`.
-At that point the native, merged pointer events will fail you.
+At that point native, merged pointer events will fail you.

 > Merging events without binding `preventDefault()` is not painful for the browser.
 > However, it is a bit painful for the developers.